mars-aria/mars-aria/README.md

 # What Starts Here Changes The World 🤘🏾🌍

 ### 👩🏾‍💻 Welcome!
-I am an Informatics student at The UT Austin School of Information.
+I am an Informatics student at the UT Austin School of Information.

 ### 🎨 Portfolio: https://marshanah-t.squarespace.com/